20 Caves In Slovenia You Gotta See

 2. Hell Cave (Pekel Cave)

-This Karst Slovenian cave contains many exciting and diverse stalagmites, stalactites, and a four-meter high waterfall, the country’s highest underground waterfall.
-Located in the Ponikovski region, the cave was named because the main entrance looks a little bit like the Devil.
+This Karst Slovenian cave contains many exciting and diverse stalagmites and stalactites and a four-meter-high waterfall, the country’s highest underground waterfall.
+Located in the Ponikovski region, the cave was named because the main entrance looks a bit like the Devil.

 The cave has two floors, with the lower floor home to countless small lakes and the upper floor where you’ll find waterfalls.
 To get to the cave, you walk through a picturesque forest trail, which is an experience.